notpresident35/awesome-learn-gamedev/README.md

 ### Level Design

-💠[Level Design and How To Get Into It](https://80.lv/articles/level-design-tips-tricks-and-how-to-get-into-it/) - A gentle introduction to level design.
+[Level Design and How To Get Into It](https://80.lv/articles/level-design-tips-tricks-and-how-to-get-into-it/) 💠 - A gentle introduction to level design.

 [Tiled](https://www.mapeditor.org/) - A free and open source map editor